-Emphasize the importance of commercial centers as civic gathering places.
-Whenever feasible, require plans for commercial areas to include public spaces and amenities that create a strong sense of place.
+Emphasize the importance of commercial centers as civic spaces.
+Whenever feasible, require plans for commercial and mixed-use projects to include safe, well-maintained open areas, gathering places, and public amenities that create a strong sense of place.

 Discourage new strip commercial development, allowing it only when alternative layouts are infeasible at the project site.